CopernicaMarketingSoftware/Documentation/Publisher/en/how-to-create-a-responsive-html-email-from-scratch.md

 ## Example template

-This is an example template with a basic layout that uses all of the elements we discussed in this article.
+This is an example template with a basic layout that uses the elements we discussed in this article.
 Feel free to use it and tweak it to your own preferences.

 ```html
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">